mparno/fenics-web/source/programmers-reference/index.rst

 FEniCS Programmer's Reference
 #############################

-The FEniCS Programmer's Reference documents the details of the FEniCS user interface.
-The FEniCS user interface is available in two different flavors: both as a C++ library and as a Python module.
+The FEniCS Programmer's Reference documents the FEniCS interface.
+The FEniCS interface is available in two different flavors: as a C++ library and as a Python module.
 Both interfaces are implemented as part of `DOLFIN
 <http://www.fenics.org/dolfin>`_.